abdelrahmanbadr/gcp-kubernete/README.md

 By default, the pod is only accessible by its internal IP within the cluster.
 In order to make the hello-kubernetes container accessible from outside the Kubernetes virtual network, you have to expose the pod as a Kubernetes service.

-`kubectl expose deployment hello-kubernetes --type="LoadBalancer"`
+`kubectl expose deployment hello-kubernetes --type="LoadBalancer" --port=8080`

 ## Scale up
 `kubectl scale deployment hello-kubernetes --replicas=4`